andestech/nds-gnu-toolchain/README.md

 ### Installation (Newlib)
 First, you must define the variables in script "build_elf_toolchain.sh" as shown in the table.
-Then, you can execute the script to build and install toolcahin.
+Then, you can execute the script to build and install toolchain.
 The default setting is "nds32le-elf-newlib-v5".

 Toolchain              | ARCH            | ABI    | CPU   | TARGET